whizkydee/type-reverse/readme.md

 ## options

-`options` is the second parameter to the function call and it is an object with two possible properties...
+`options` is the second parameter to the function call and it is an object with two available properties...

 ### `invert: {String}`